MaxHoffman05/ClonePublicRepositories/README.md

-# Clone Public Repositories for Associated Github User
+# Clone Public Repositories Script

+> Bash script to clone all public repositories for Github account

 ## Setup